Structure of the Programme Committee

 Skeleton programme

-Public call-for-session-proposals
+Public call-for-session

 Session programme finalization